FObersteiner/uv-env/README.md

 ### blazingly fast !?

-astral/uv seems to be very focused on performance.
+It is. astral/uv seems to be very focused on performance.
 That is great.
-I'm a fan of good and performant software.
-But they rub it in your face everywhere.
-Why?
-I came here because of the mess that is Python package management, not because the tools are slow.
-And they're using Rust btw.
-Come on, it's just a programming language after all...
+I'm a fan of good and efficient software.
+The advertisement for it is a bit too much for my taste though.

 ## installation